I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Solid Rock is a room.

 To make all labyrinth exits lead to Solid Rock:
-	repeat with blank room running through labyrinth rooms begin;
-		let Sh be the shape of the blank room;
+	repeat with blank room running through labyrinth rooms: let Sh be the shape of the blank room;
 		if U part of Sh is 1, change the up exit of blank room to Solid Rock;
 		if D part of Sh is 1, change the down exit of blank room to Solid Rock;
 		if N part of Sh is 1, change the north exit of blank room to Solid Rock;
 		if E part of Sh is 1, change the east exit of blank room to Solid Rock;
 		if S part of Sh is 1, change the south exit of blank room to Solid Rock;
-		if W part of Sh is 1, change the west exit of blank room to Solid Rock;
+		if W part of Sh is 1, change the west exit of blank room to Solid Rock.
-	end repeat.

 To decide which room is the room at (grid ref - a spatial coordinate):
 	if grid ref is <0,0,0> then decide on Solid Rock;
-	repeat with R running through rooms
+	repeat with R running through rooms:
-	begin;
 		if the grid position of R is grid ref then decide on R;
-	end repeat;
 	decide on Solid Rock.

 Section E(g) - Terra Incognita